|

 EOS

-like a Riemann sum of some function.
-So we do some algebraic manipulation to
+the limit looks like a Riemann sum of some function.
+So we do some algebraic manipulation

 this look more obvious.
 We recognize that it indeed is a Riemann sum of the